Strilanc/Eve-Quantum-Clone-Computer/README.md

 ![Quantum teleportation](/README_demo.gif)

-The program that Eve was running:
+The program that Eve was running on Alice's behalf:

     // [... defining gates ...]